patrickbucher/daily-frontend-grind-q4-2024/diary.md

+# Day 59 (2024-11-29)

+I continued summarizing chapter 8, for which I switched back to paper again.
+Even though this seems to be a bit too much ceremony for this rather shallow topic, this way of workig calms me down and reduces the screen time in the early morning.

 # Day 58 (2024-11-28)

 I read the rest of chapter 8 and decided to rework the first part, which I